Toronto restaurant headed by Michelin Star chefs shuts its doors | TRNTO.com

 The award-winning Don Alfonso 1890 has permanently closed the doors of its Toronto St. location.
 The Italian restaurant initially shuttered on March 19th to comply with government mandated closures due to COVID-19, but now it’s lights out for good.

-Known for its tasting menus and refined take on cuisine from the Amalfi Coast, Don Alfonso was the first foray into Toronto for Michelin Star Chefs Alfonso and Ernesto Iaccarino.
+Known for its tasting menus and refined take on cuisine from the Amalfi Coast, Don Alfonso 1890 was the first foray into Toronto for Michelin Star chefs Alfonso and Ernesto Iaccarino.

 According to a statement released by the restaurant, it “was unable to qualify for the various government support programs, as the annual payroll was over $1.5M and the gross monthly rent was over $50,000.”
 That kind of overhead is hard to manage in a pandemic.